DMurray-Chadfield/DMurray-Chadfield/README.md

 - 👋 Hi, I’m @DMurray-Chadfield
-- 👀 I’m interested in full stack engineering.
+- 👀 I’m interested in python or java development, and devops pipelines.
-- 🌱 I’m currently learning front-end development as part of Codecademy's Full Stack career path.
+- 🌱 I’m about to start a new job as Customer Software Engineering Sr. Analyst at Accenture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: dan.chadfield@gmail.com

 <!---